ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #89](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/89) \]\]

-For example, if the request is successful in causing the AS to issue access tokens and release subject claims, the response could look like this:
+For example, if the request is successful in causing the AS to issue access tokens and release opaque subject claims, the response could look like this:

 ~~~
 {